pivotal-cf/pivotal-ui/CORE_TEAM_DOCS.md

 We use [Concourse](https://wings.concourse.ci/teams/pivotalui/pipelines/pivotal-ui)

-## Deploying the Styleguide

-The [staging styleguide](http://styleguide-staging.cfapps.io) deploys automatically when your changes are merged into development on GitHub and all the tests go green on CI.
-The [production styleguide](http://styleguide.pivotal.io/) deploys as part of the [release process](#creating-a-new-release).

 ## New Components

 Once we merge in a PR, it is our responsibility to properly publish new components.